Shahriar-0/Live-Bomberman/README.md

 # CN CA1 - Bomberman Game with Socket Programming in QT

-This project serves as a practical assignment for the **Computer Networks** course.
-The goal is to develop a **2-player game** similar to Bomberman using the **QT framework** and implement both **UDP and TCP protocols** for communication between the game clients and the server.
-We will learn how real-time network communication works in multiplayer games and learn how different protocols can be used to achieve communication goals in gaming environments.
+This project serves as a practical assignment for the Computer Networks course.
+The objective is to develop a 2-player game similar to Bomberman using the Qt framework and implement both UDP and TCP protocols for communication between the game clients and the server.
+This hands-on project aims to help us understand how real-time network communication works in multiplayer games and how different protocols can be used to achieve communication goals in gaming environments.

 ## Table of Contents